paulober/Pico-W-Stub/README.md

-# !
-IMPORTANT

-This repository is based on [github.com/cpwood/Pico-Stub](https://github.com/cpwood/Pico-Stub).

 # Pico-W-Stub

 This repository contains MicroPython stubs for the Raspberry Pi Pico W, allowing you to benefit from Python code linting and autocompletion in Visual Studio Code.